top of page

-These risks are considered part of the cost of participation, but people don’t even know the cost because it is so hard to get statistics on the number of deaths and accidents.
-The problem can be seen on blue runs at busy resorts where most accidents occur.
+The problems can be seen on blue runs where most accidents occur.
 It is hard to believe with the number of close calls and minor accidents that the number of serious accidents and deaths is not much higher.
+No one knows how many people no longer participate because of the danger.

 Technology

-This same technology could be used to track skiers speed in slow speed zones and automatically shut off lift access for a period of time.
+This same technology could be used to track skiers speed in slow speed zones and automatically shut off RFID lift access for speeders for a period of time.
 Anyone causing a collision and not stopping could be found quickly and lift access shut off.
-It is time to get serious about safety and move far beyond, signs, slogans, cameras, and patrollers yelling slow to speeding skiers and riders.
+Skiers may act more responsibly if they know they are being tracked.

 Speed